SAIL-RL: Guiding MLLMs in When and How to Think via Dual-Reward RL Tuning: Implementation Details

 \textbf{LongCoT Data Curation.} We develop a holistic data pipeline to build our high-quality LongCoT dataset.
 The goal is to instill a meta-cognitive skill: first judging a problem's complexity, then executing the appropriate reasoning path.
 To this end, every sample in our dataset is meticulously structured in a \texttt{judge-think-answer} format.
 We first collect diverse datasets, ranging from complex, logical problems (e.g., VisualWebInstruct~\citep{jia2025visualwebinstruct}, MathV360K~\citep{shi2024math}) to simple, perception-based questions (e.g., LLaVA-CoT~\citep{xu2024llava}).
 All collected data is then processed through a unified pipeline to fit our \texttt{judge-think-answer} format.
-The key steps are as follows: \textbf{1) Data Cleaning:} We perform a cleaning pass to remove extraneous content, such as system prompts and conflicting hints.
-We then deduplicate the entire dataset based on unique image and question pairs to ensure diversity; \textbf{2) Conditional Annotation:} Each sample is annotated based on its complexity.
+The key steps are as follows: \begin{itemize} \item \textbf{Data Cleaning:} We perform a cleaning pass to remove extraneous content, such as system prompts and conflicting hints.
+We then deduplicate the entire dataset based on unique image and question pairs to ensure diversity.

+\item \textbf{Conditional Annotation:} Each sample is annotated based on its complexity.
 For complex problems requiring reasoning, we use a guided-prompting strategy to generate a detailed chain-of-thought for the \texttt{<think>} section, and the \texttt{<judge>} tag is set to indicate that thinking is necessary.
 For simple perceptual tasks, the \texttt{<judge>} tag is set to indicate that the question can be answered directly, and the \texttt{<think>} section is intentionally populated with an empty string (\texttt{\textbackslash n\textbackslash n}).
-The final answer for all samples is standardized within the \texttt{<boxed>} tag; \textbf{3) Quality Filtering:} Finally, the annotated dataset undergoes a rigorous filtering workflow.
-This includes a redundancy filter, which penalizes trivial reasoning by measuring the token overlap between the thought process and the final answer, and a length-balancing step on the reasoning chains to ensure a varied representation of complexity.
-This pipeline results in 400K high-quality longCoT samples, each designed to train the model on when and how to reason.
+The final answer for all samples is standardized within the \texttt{<boxed>} tag.

+\item \textbf{Quality Filtering:} Finally, the annotated dataset undergoes a rigorous filtering workflow.
+This includes a redundancy filter, which penalizes trivial reasoning by measuring the token overlap between the thought process and the final answer, and a length-balancing step on the reasoning chains to ensure a varied representation of complexity. \end{itemize} This pipeline results in 400K high-quality longCoT samples, each designed to train the model on when and how to reason.